SOLEGUIDE

 My child's orthotics get very sweaty in summer.
 What can I do?

 Air the orthotics thoroughly after each wear.
-Remove them from the shoes and allow both to dry in a well-ventilated area.
+Remove them from the shoes and let both dry in a well-ventilated area.
 Use moisture-wicking socks rather than cotton, as they draw sweat away from the skin.
-Do not leave the orthotics inside a hot, enclosed shoe, as the combination of heat and moisture accelerates material breakdown.
+Don't leave the orthotics inside a hot, enclosed shoe.
+The combination of heat and moisture accelerates material breakdown.

 Can my child go barefoot at home during summer?